ringmesh/RINGMesh/README.md

 doc-devkit include full documentation of RINGMesh and Geogram doc-devkit-lite include only the RINGMesh documentation

-Then you can go in doc/devkit[-lite]/html and open the index.html with your web browser
+Then you can go in doc/devkit[-lite]/html and open the index.html with your web browser.
+A ringmesh.qch file is generated in doc/devkit[-lite]/html (to load in Qt Assistant).

 Windows
 =======